jebikoh/JVK-Base/README.md

 The project is built with CMake.
 Here are the available build options:
  - `JVK_ENABLE_PERF_FLAGS`: will enable compiler specific optimization flags (e.g. `-o3`, `/O2`)
+ - `JVK_USE_GLTF_ALPHA_MODE`: will enable the transparent material pass with alpha blending
+ - `JKV_ENABLE_BACKFACE_CULLING`: will enable back-face culling; looking to get rid of this via dynamic state.

 ## References